-These easy to make heating pads can be filled with whole grain rice or kosher salt.
+These cotton flannel heating pads can be filled with whole grain rice or kosher salt.
 They are heated by placing them in the microwave.
 They can also be placed n the freezer for use as a cool pack.
-They are all natural, reusable and healthier than using a chemical filled self warming heat or cold pack made of plastic.

 In honor of Valentine’s Day I’ve designed my homemade heat pads to look like a classic Valentine treat: Conversation Hearts!
-You can use embroidery thread or a red permanent marker to mark the heating pads with your favorite Conversation Heart sentiment.
+Use embroidery thread or a red permanent marker to mark the heating pads with your favorite Valentine sentiment.

 These hearts feature adorable Valentine sayings created with embroidery thread.

-- Whole grain rice, uncooked (not minute rice) or Kosher Salt (1/3 c. per heating pad)
+- Whole grain rice, uncooked or Kosher Salt (1/3 c. per heating pad)

 - 100% cotton thread, in colors to match your fabric